ChrisEssery/group-project/Portfolio/System_Implementation.md

 ### Details of Implementation

 For our front-end, we had a number of separate pages.
-These pages each consisted of a number of components linked together via Angular router, allowing the user to navigate from one page to another.
-Let's consider these pages, identify notable features with links to the code.
+Each of these pages consisted of a number of components linked together via Angular router.
+Angular router allowed the user to navigate from one page to another.
+Let's consider these pages, identify notable features with relevant links to the code.

 #### Start page

 The first page is the start page.
 This is shown below.
-The html code associated with this page can be found [start page](https://github.com/ChrisEssery/group-project/blob/dev/src/app/start-page/start-page.component.html).
-This consisted of three separate components, including background, title, and btngrp1.
-The css code for the background can be found [here](https://github.com/ChrisEssery/group-project/blob/dev/src/app/start-page/background/background.component.css).

 <div align="center">